 SWD not only can ruin your fruit, as I found, but they also lead to an increased likelihood of infestation from other insects as well as to an increased threat for rot fungi, bacteria, and other diseases.

 Spotted wing drosophila first appear in late June, or sometimes a little earlier or later, depending on your climate.
 Just one fly can produce up to 12 generations in a single year, with populations peaking toward the end of the summer.

 Here’s how this menacing little pest operates…

-The adult will lay eggs inside your fruit.
+The adult females will lay eggs inside your fruit.
 When the small maggots appear (these are the worms I was telling you about!)
 They will eat the fruit before falling to the ground and pupating.

 Later, they’ll merge as adult flies.
 This cycle will then repeat itself, happening as fast as seven days in warm weather or up to 25 days when it’s cooler.